 In a first step to overcome these problems, we developed small navigation glyphs, which are embedded within the network nodes.
 They show the pathway link situation outgoing from a specific node.
 Figure 2 shows one instance of a navigation glyph.
-The motivation behind these rose-shaped diagrams is straightforward as it follows the idea of Nightingale's rose diagram [28] (see also the DataMeadow [29] approach, for example) and extends it by reflecting the pathway hierarchy.
-Our approach is similar to the work of Shen et al. [30] where attribute values are mapped to the size of the "glyph petals" as well as to the work of Elmqvist et al. [31] where strength and direction of causal relationships are visualized by colored polygons.
-The color coding of the "glyph petals" represents the pathway group (level 1 in the hierarchy), while their size/length shows if there is a link (to the same node in another pathway) or not.
-In more detail, our sample glyph in Figure 2 is attached to one specific node in a pathway, and this node is connected to five other pathway groups displayed in five different colors.
-For the color coding of the pathway groups, we use a subset of the standard colors for nominal data types suggested by Ware [32, p.
-126].
+The motivation behind these rose-shaped diagrams is straightforward as it follows the idea of Nightingale's rose diagram [18] and extend it by reflecting the pathway group (level 1 in the hierarchy), while their size/length shows if there is a link (to the same node in another pathway) or not.
+In more detail, our sample glyph in Figure 2 is attached to one specific node in a pathway, and this node is connected to five other pathways displayed in five different colors.
 The highlighted sector gives an impression about the strength of the connectivity to a specific pathway group (Amino Acid Metabolism in this case).
 It is divided into 12 petals in sum, representing all pathways belonging to this group, and 6 longer/extended petals.
 This means that there are links to 6 sub-pathways of the current group in the second level of the hierarchy.
 It is possible that such glyphs have gaps in the sense of missing petals as shown in the lower part of the example.
-This occurs if the underlying VANTED system detects a pathway group that is completely unconnected to the currently considered node.
+Such a fact occurs if the underlying VANTED system detects a pathway group that is completely unconnected to the currently considered node.